Norwegian K-class submarine

 The Norwegian K class submarines are a class of three submarines the Royal Norwegian Navy received from Germany in 1948 as Allied war spoils.
 They were built as the Type VIIC/41 U-boat from 1940 to 1945.
 The ships were named HNoMS Kya (ex-U-926), (ex-U-1202), and (ex-U-995).
 Kaura was returned to Germany in 1971 as a museum ship.
 It is the only surviving Type VII in the world.

 Description

 The German type VIIC/41 was a slightly modified version of the successful VIIC and had the same armament and engines.
-The difference was a stronger pressure hull and lighter machinery to compensate for the added steel in the hull, making them actually slightly lighter than the VIIC.
+The difference was a stronger pressure hull and lighter machinery to compensate for the added steel in the hull, making them slightly lighter than the VIIC.
 A total of 91 were built.